Jonas Hampton: Early life

-Hampton grew up in Pottstown, Pennsylvania and attended Pottstown High School, where he was all-conference in cross country and the captain of his team for two years.
+Hampton grew up in Pottstown, Pennsylvania and attended Pottsgrove High School, where he was all-conference in cross country and the captain of his team for two years.
 Hampton then ran cross country and track at the University of Hartford.
 While he improved on his times from high school, he never qualified for an NCAA Championship.

 Career

 Hampton continued running after college and achieved some notable results beginning in 2014.
 He placed 16th at the USA 20 km Championships in September, and followed that with a 4th-place finish at the Hartford Half Marathon in a time of 1:05:29.

 To start off 2015, he bettered his half marathon time to 1:03:57 in Houston, which qualified him for the 2016 U.S. Olympic Trials Marathon.
-In the fall, he clocked a new marathon best of 2:15:58 to win the Hartford Marathon.
+In the fall, he added a new marathon best of 2:15:58 to win the Hartford Marathon.

-At the 2016 Olympic Trials Marathon in Los Angeles, Hampton placed 47th in sunny, hot conditions.
+At the 2016 Olympic Trials Marathon in Los Angeles, Hampton placed 47th (2:27:21) in sunny, hot conditions.
 In the fall of 2017, Hampton notched two noteworthy results, placing 8th at the USA 20 km Championship and 17th at the Chicago Marathon.
 His marathon time qualified him for the 2020 United States Olympic Trials (marathon).

 New England Runner Magazine named Hampton the male Runner of the Year in 2015 and 2017.

-In 2018, Hampton recorded a 15th-place showing at the Chicago Marathon.
+In 2018, Hampton did not finish his Boston Marathon debut due to the cold rainy conditions.
+He recorded a 15th-place showing at the Chicago Marathon (2:14:19).

-The best performance of Hampton’s career came in February 2020 at the U.S. Olympic Trials Marathon in Atlanta, where he placed 8th of 235 men in a time of 2:12:10.
+The best performance of Hampton's career came in February 2020 at the U.S. Olympic Trials Marathon in Atlanta, where he placed 8th of 235 men in a time of 2:12:10.
 Prior to the race, Hampton was able to take two months off from his full-time job as a civil engineer in order to train for the Olympic Trials.

-Following the COVID-19 pandemic, Hampton returned to marathoning at the 2022 Boston Marathon, where he placed 23rd overall and was the 10th American.
-Later that year, he claimed 16th place overall at the New York City Marathon, and he qualified for the 2024 United States Olympic Trials (marathon) in the process.
+Following the COVID-19 pandemic, Hampton returned to marathoning at the 2022 Boston Marathon(2:14:40), where he placed 23rd overall and was the 10th American.
+Later that year, he claimed 16th place overall at the New York City Marathon(2:22:58), and he qualified for the 2024 United States Olympic Trials (marathon) in the process.

 In 2023, Hampton placed 25th in the Boston Marathon (2:17:05) and 3rd at the McKirdy Micro Marathon (2:13:34).

 At the 2024 Olympic Trials Marathon in Orlando, Hampton was unable to finish in sunny, hot conditions.